Webpages related to Step 2 of your healthy eating journey

 Also, a healthy diet can improve your body's ability to fight infection.
 You're less likely to pick up infections like coughs and colds.

-If you're eating the recommended amount of fruit and vegetables, you'll get a good amount of fibre and this helps with digestion.
+If you're eating a minimum of 5 portions of a variety of fruit and vegetables each day, as recommended in the Eatwell Guide, you'll get a good amount of fibre and this helps with digestion.
 This can lead to:

 - Having a healthier gut, fighting against digestive problems